 Let’s discuss the above points on agriculture and rural development for NABARD in a little detail:

 Having a timetable to keep you organized and in check with the progress.
 Since the exam is divided into different sections including ARD and the syllabus of this section is vast in itself the timetable helps in structuring your preparations.
 As you complete your required hours of study for the ARD section each day, mark them in your timetable.

-Read newspapers and magazines and make notes of important issues and the latest development in the field of agriculture.
+Read newspapers and magazines and make notes on important issues and the latest development in the field of agriculture.
 Before making notes for the new day, make sure that you revise your notes from the previous day.
 This helps not only in gaining knowledge but also in retaining the information for the exam.

-Best Tips to Prepare ARD Section for NABARD
+Sources to Prepare ARD Section for NABARD

 Some of the newspapers and annual reports that candidates can refer to the information on agriculture and development are: